emdiazsal83/emdiazsal83.github.io/_posts/2024-05-31-MLcausality.md

 Machine learning (ML), and statistics, is, in essence, a field dealing with estimating probability distributions from data.
-It is used within causal inference as a tool for learning observed probability distributions, or properties of these, to learn a DAG (causal discovery) or estimate an interventional distribution (cause-effect estimation).
+It is used within causal inference as a tool for learning observed probability distributions, or properties of these, to learn a directed acyclic graph (DAG, causal discovery) or estimate an interventional distribution (cause-effect estimation).
 Since causal inference is, in effect, a language that may be used to describe the changes a system may endure and articulate how these may impact the probability distribution of the system, there are